benjaminjkraft/notes/github-patch-workflow.md

 # (TODO: this isn't strictly right; it only clobbers in case of conflicts.
 # figure out how to *really* clobber just in case.)
-git merge origin/main -X theirs git checkout branch-2 git merge branch-1
+git merge origin/main -X theirs git diff origin/main # should be empty, this is to check the clobber worked git checkout branch-2 git merge branch-1
 ```